MicrosoftDocs/dynamics365smb-docs/financials/projects-how-use-time-sheets.md

 A time sheet must be submitted for approval before it can be used.
 You can approve and reject individual lines on a time sheet or send them back to the submitter for additional action.
 A time sheet can be approved in two ways:

 * A time sheet administrator can approve any time sheet.
 * The person who is specified in the **Time Sheet Approver User ID** field on a resource card can approve that resource's time sheets.
-For more information, see [How to: Set Up Time Sheets](projects-how-setup-time-sheets.md).
+For more information, see [Set Up Time Sheets](projects-how-setup-time-sheets.md).

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Manager Time Sheets**, and then choose the related link.
 2. Select a time sheet from the list.